YexuanXiao/corehost/README.md

 Actually, corehost is the ideal OpenConsole/conhost.

+In addition to debugging facilities, corehost **does not use any mutable global variables**.
+All immutable global variables are **initialized within the main function**, and **no singletons, including magic statics**, are used.
+All state is **passed through function parameters** and is modularized as much as possible, making corehost very easy to understand and debug, whether for humans or for AI.

 ## corehost as conhost

 corehost solves the problem that the original version of conhost does not support opening the default terminal (e.g., Windows Terminal) when calling `AllocConsole`.